atlas77-lang/Atlas77/README.md

 - Boostrapping the compiler
 - Making a simple ECS
 - Making a simple Game Engine with Vulkan bindings (maybe OpenGL too)
-> At least it should be possible to make on it
+> At least it should be possible to make one with Atlas77
 - Using BlueEngine from the language (even if it's not really most efficient)
-- Either JIT or AOT compilation with Cranelift (so no VM or interpreter in the long run)
+- Ahead of time compilation using cranelift
+- Making the package manager directly in Atlas77

 <p align="right">(<a href="#readme-top">back to top</a>)</p>